A Struggle To Evolve

 Under the services umbrella, Apple uses a Master brand + Descriptor convention to communicate the service – Apple Music, Apple Tv, Apple News etc, again brandishing the same form of endorsement.
 A similar pattern is followed by Google – Google Calendar, Google Docs, Google Photos etc.

-Extending sub-brands like Pixel and Chrome makes sense when product-markets aren’t distant from the core.
-Leveraging the same sub-brand across multiple product categories, some unrelated, depreciates the value that gets built.
+Extending sub-brands like Pixel and Chrome makes sense when products are related.
+Leveraging the same sub-brand across multiple product categories, some unrelated, depreciates the value.
 Do we really need a ‘Pixel Stand’ or ‘Pixel Buds’?

 This also begs contemplation over having competing business partners using Google’s sub-brands on their platforms.
 Less than stellar performances delivered on those platforms could transpose a negative user-experience onto Google.
 This situation is further compromised in markets not familiar with the true ownership and alliances of Google properties.

-When naming products, it’s worth considering the number of syllables used in naming conventions.
-Cases where the master brand lends credibility alongside a sub-brand and descriptor can be a little exhaustive on the tongue.
+When naming products, it’s worth considering the number of syllables used.
+Cases where a master-brand places alongside a sub-brand and descriptor can be a little exhaustive on the tongue.
 The human brain is already an overworked sponge looking to condense and store new information.
 Lessening the burden does pay dividend.
 Else, people get creative and form their own versions of the name.

 When you cross pollinate sub-brands across categories, you run the risk of confusion in the market.
 The personality of the sub-brand never fully impresses upon customers and they ultimately don’t see the ‘why’ in buying into it.